Debt Consolidation (what to consider + real life stories included)

 Your credit score will take a hit

 Naturally, debt settlement does not reflect well on your ability to repay debts.
 If you have debt settlement in your credit history, it signals to future creditors that you are riskier to lend to.
-This could result in sky-high interest rates or outright credit rejection in the future.
+This could result in sky-high interest rates or outright credit rejection.

-However, if your credit score is already low and your debts are just making it worse, then you pretty much have nothing to lose.
+However, if your credit score is already low and your debts are just making it worse, you have nothing to lose.
 Yes, you’ll take a hit, but you’ll also get out of debt sooner if your creditors agree to debt settlement.

 You might struggle to get credit again… especially with those creditors